Disproportionate assets case against J. Jayalalithaa: Case

 Jayalalithaa was a six-time chief minister of the South Indian state of Tamil Nadu.
 She was accused of misusing her office during her first tenure as chief minister during 1991–96 to amass properties worth ₹66.65 crore and depositing the amount in her proxy accounts.
 The assets under the purview of the case span over 1200 ha including the farm houses and bungalows in Chennai, agricultural land in Tamil Nadu, a farm house in Hyderabad, a tea estate in the Nilgiris, valuable jewellery, industrial sheds, cash deposits and investments in banks and a set of luxury cars.
 A raid in her Poes garden residence in 1997 recovered 800 kg silver, 28 kg gold, 750 pairs of shoes, 10,500 sarees, 91 watches and other valuables.
 The valuables were kept in a vault in Reserve Bank of India in Chennai.
 The opposition party petitioned the court to take control of those assets but a judge who inspected them in January 2014 ordered their transfer to Bangalore.
 The judgement on 27 September 2014 in the Special Court found all four parties guilty.
 The case had political implications as it was the first case where a ruling Chief minister had to step down on account of a court verdict.

-Later, on 11 May 2015, Jayalalithaa was acquitted of all the charges by High Court of Karnataka.
+Later, on 11 May 2015, Jayalalithaa was acquitted of all the charges by High Court of Karnataka by C. R. Kumaraswamy.

-Later, On 15 February 2017, The Supreme court overheard the case and convicted all.
+Later, on 15 February 2017, The Supreme court overheard the case and convicted all by Pinaki Chandra Bose and Amitava Roy.
 The order of the special court was restored by the apex court.
 This ended VK Sasikala's dream to be Chief Minister.